neondatabase/website/content/docs/integrations/django.md

 ## Create a Neon project

-When creating a Neon project, take note of your user name, password, and project ID.
+When creating a Neon project, take note of your project ID, user name, and password.
 This information is required when defining connection settings in your Django project.
-Neon provides the password to you immediately after you create a project.

 To create a Neon project: